 Do not get hung up on the level of the college, find your fit!
 If you are selected to play in college, be proud of the fact that you are one of a very small percentage of players who have made it this far!!
 So, do some research, find out what kind of college experience you are after, find a campus and a program that feels like home, and enjoy!!!!

 Also, in the past few years, social media has become even more important in your recruiting process.
 Coaches are diligent in checking social media and content.
 If you are ever unsure whether you should post anything, it’s probably safer not to.
-I know of numerous coaches that have decided against signing a player simply because of their social media content!
+Numerous coaches have decided against signing a player simply because of their social media content!